Pamblam/Tamper-Data-for-FF-Quantum/README.md

 It will automatically uninstall when you close the browser.

-### Install from the Official Addons Page
+### Install from the Official Add-ons Page

-When Mozilla approves the submission it will be available on the official add-ons site, [here](https://addons.mozilla.org/en-US/firefox/addon/tamper-data-for-ff-quantum/).
+You can install from the official add-ons page here, [here](https://addons.mozilla.org/en-US/firefox/addon/tamper-data-for-ff-quantum/).

 ### Usage